-Pulmonary embolism is when a blood clot blocks the arteries in your lungs, making it difficult to breathe.
+Another common respiratory complication that can occur after a spinal cord injury is pulmonary embolism.
+Pulmonary embolism occurs when a blood clot blocks the arteries in the lungs, making it difficult to breathe.

 4. Sleep Apnea

-The respiratory system already works harder while you’re sleeping, but with spinal cord injury, muscle weakness and low lung volume make it even more challenging to breathe.
+The respiratory system works harder while you’re sleeping; however, with a spinal cord injury, muscle weakness and low lung volume can contribute to additional respiratory distress.

-Sleep apnea treatment usually involves the use of a continuous positive airway pressure device (CPAP) that supplies pressurized air into your airways while you sleep.
+Treatment for sleep apnea usually involves the use of a continuous positive airway pressure device (CPAP) that supplies pressurized air into your airways while you sleep.

-This is attributed to low lung volume following spinal cord injury.
+Atelectasis describes the complete or partial collapse of the lungs due to blocked airways.
+This is primarily attributed to low lung volume following spinal cord injury.

 Tips for Managing Spinal Cord Injury Respiratory Complications

-1. Practice Breathing and Coughing Exercises: Practicing breathing exercises will help you expand your lung volume while practicing coughing exercises will help clear your lungs of secretions.
+- Practicing Breathing and Coughing Exercises: Practicing breathing exercises can help gradually expand lung volume.
+Likewise, practicing coughing exercises can help clear your lungs and prevent fluid build-up.

-4. Drink Lots of Water: Water will help thin out secretions which makes them easier to cough out.
+- Drinking Lots of Water: Drinking water helps thin the consistency of secretions, which makes them easier to cough out.

-5. Exercise Regularly: Exercise can help you control your breathing but be sure to consult with a doctor to make sure it’s safe for your specific condition.
+- Exercising Regularly: Exercise can help you develop endurance and better control your breathing, but be sure to consult with a doctor to make sure it’s safe for your specific condition.